-Hazardous Waste - All hazardous waste materials shall be disposed of in a manner specified by local, state, and/or federal regulations or by the manufacturer.
+Hazardous Waste - All hazardous waste materials shall be disposed of in a manner specified by local or state regulations or by the manufacturer.
 Project personnel shall be instructed in these practices and the individual who manages day-to-day project operations shall be responsible for seeing that these practices are followed.